tstangenberg/vagrant-graphite/README.md

 ----------------

 1. Download Ubuntu 12.04
-1. Create a new virtual machine, install Ubuntu and forward port 9000
+1. Create a new virtual machine, install Ubuntu and forward port 80 to 9000 and 2003 to 2003
 1. Inside the virtual machine
   1. Download & Install [Python][6]
   1. Download & Install [Apache][9]